krishnaAg16/yt-playlist-time/README.md

-# yt-playlist-time
+# YT-Playlist-Time

 A Chrome extension that enhances the YouTube search experience by displaying the **total duration of playlists** directly in search results.

 ---

 ## Overview
 `yt-playlist-time` dynamically fetches and displays the total runtime for YouTube playlists within the search results page.
 It integrates seamlessly with the YouTube UI, saving users the hassle of opening playlists to check their length.

 ---

 ## Features